Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-overview.md

 signature and sends it and some blob metadata to to the EigenDA Manager contract on Ethereum.
 The EigenDA Manager contract on Ethereum is responsible for verifying EigenDA certificates, and if they verify, recording that verification in storage.
-Verification consists of ensuring the the aggregated signature is valid and is based on the current EigenDA operator set.
+Verification consists of ensuring the aggregated signature is valid and is based on the current EigenDA operator set.
 This blob verification status is used in step 5.
 4. Once the blob has been confirmed, the batcher sends a transaction to the